 For the outsider looking in, you might not really know the difference between these two ancient and sport martial arts.
 They both have similarities and differences between each other.
 This is in part to the crossing of the two arts during the Japanese occupation of Korea in the early to mid-1940s when the practice and teaching of Taekwondo was prohibited, but the occupying Japanese liked to put on public Karate fights… and the Koreans paid attention.

 Both styles are belted arts, meaning they start with a white belt and end with a black belt.
-The colors in between are not necessarily the same, even from one dojo to the other, so just know they both start with white, and they both graduate to black.
+The belt colors in between are not necessarily the same, even from one dojo to the other, so just know they both start with white, and they both graduate to black.

 The foundations of both arts usually begin with stances and simple strikes and blocks.
 The simple foundations are building blocks for more advanced techniques.
 Each art has its own take on how to strike an opponent, or block an opponent’s strike and they usually start teachings with slow movements, emphasizing on technique first.
 As the saying goes “Hard work beats talent when talent doesn’t work hard”.
 So expect to work hard and improve your talent (technique).

 Starting with stances, both arts utilize a fairly similar fighting stance, usually with the less dominant leg and arm forward.
 This is called regular foot for right-handed fighters and “goofy” or “southpaw” for left-handed fighters.
 In martial arts, it is especially helpful to learn your techniques both right and left-sided, as you don’t always know which side your opponent will be on.
 In an actual fight, the stance will narrow your profile, put you in a position to launch your most powerful strikes, and keeping yourself on your toes, be able to quickly move from side to side or in any necessary direction.
 Experienced martial artists tend to be able to flow effortlessly from one position of defense or attack to another.
 As Bruce Lee famously said, “Be water, my friend.”